-On June 13, 2019, the Council adopted the FY 2019/20 Budget with a total appropriation of \$28.7 million and a General Fund appropriation of \$17.2 million.
+On June 11, 2020, the Council adopted the FY 2020-21 Budget with a total appropriation of \$17.9 million and a General Fund appropriation of \$13.2 million.
 Adequate resources were projected to be available to fund the proposed expenditures.
-The General Fund budget reflects a conservative growth estimate with projected sales tax revenues remaining flat, transient occupancy tax revenues up 1.0% and property tax revenues increasing 4.5%.
-General Fund expenditures are budgeted to exceed General Fund revenues by approximately \$549,000 due to the utilization of \$550,000 of General Fund fund balance for Capital Improvement Projects.
+The General Fund budget reflects a conservative approach to mitigate the fiscal impacts associated with COVID-19 with projected sales tax revenues reduced by approximately 25%, transient occupancy tax revenues reduced 70% and property tax revenues increasing 4.0%.
+General Fund expenditures are budgeted to exceed General Fund revenues by approximately \$140,807 as the City manages the impacts from COVID-19.

-The City has negotiated contracts with the Police Officers Association through FY 2020/21 and all remaining bargaining units through FY 2019/20, which include fixed cost of living adjustments (COLA's).
-The City implemented caps on pension costs prior to the FY 2015/16 budget but modified the cap to ensure employees didn't experience large decreases in net pay due to the projected contribution rate increases.
+The City has negotiated contracts with the Police Officers Association through FY 2020-21 and all remaining bargaining units through FY 2019/20, which include fixed cost of living adjustments (COLA's).
+All labor contracts were negotiated to extend through June 30, 2022 with employees making concessions to assist with managing through COVID-19.
+These concessions were ended Dec.
+26, 2021.
+The City implemented caps on pension costs prior to the FY 2015-16 budget but modified the cap to ensure employees didn't experience large decreases in net pay due to the projected contribution rate increases.
 Those caps remain in place under the new contracts.